David Bisbal: Early life

 David Bisbal was born on 5 June 1979 in Almería, Spain.
 His parents are José Bisbal, a professional boxer who was Spanish national Bantamweight and Featherweight champion and part of a trio of flamenco musicians, and Maria Ferre Montoya.
 He is the youngest of three siblings, a brother named José María and a sister named María del Mar.
 As a child, Bisbal showed a talent for performing, but was always very shy about doing so in public.

 Bisbal attended the secondary school IES Al-Andalus in Almería, but dropped out in his second to last year at around age 15.
 After dropping out, his father took him to work in a greenhouse in Almería, which was his first known job.
 A few years later he met the producer of Orchestra Expressions, a popular band in Almería.
 After listening to and discovering his vocal quality, the producer offered him employment as the main singer of the group.

 Through his work in Orchestra Expressions, he gradually began to develop as a singer, and to discover his passion for music.
-David went on to audition for 'Pop Idol,' in Barcelona, Spain.
-In 2001, he was one of 16 contestants in the first Spanish edition of 'Idol' designed to choose the representative for the 'Eurovision' festival of that year.
-He came in second place to Rosa López.
-Bisbal then performed at Eurovision with Rosa López, David Bustamante, Chenoa, Gisela and Geno, in the chorus.
+David went on to audition for the first series of Operación Triunfo in Barcelona in 2001.
+He was one of 16 contestants who competed to go to Eurovision 2002 and he came in second place to Rosa López.
+Bisbal then performed at Eurovision in the backing chorus to Rosa López along with fellow finalists David Bustamante, Chenoa, Gisela and Geno.

 Career

 2001–2002: Early beginnings and Operación Triunfo

 In October 2001 he auditioned for the first ever edition of Operación Triunfo (the Spanish original version of Star Academy) where he was accepted and was one of the sixteen contestants.
 He reached the final, where he placed as the runner-up to Rosa López.
 The top three contestants qualified for a secondary phase of the contest, where the prize was the chance of in the of the Eurovision Song Contest.
 He came second in the Eurovision phase with the song "Corazón Latino", losing again to Rosa López.
 She went on to sing "Europe's Living a Celebration" in that Eurovision held in Tallinn.
-Bisbal accompanied her there as one of the backing singer.
+Bisbal accompanied her there as one of the backing singers.